History of Kilgore, Texas: Oil period (1930–1945)

-Kilgore's fortunes changed dramatically on October 3, 1930, when wildcatter Columbus M. "Dad" Joiner struck oil near the neighboring town of Henderson.This well, known as the Daisy Bradford #3, marked the discovery of the vast East Texas Oil Field.
-Seemingly overnight Kilgore was transformed from a small farming town on the decline into a bustling boomtown.
+Kilgore experienced growth after October 3, 1930, when wildcatter Columbus M. "Dad" Joiner struck oil near the neighboring town of Henderson.This well, known as the Daisy Bradford #3, marked the discovery of the vast East Texas Oil Field.
+Kilgore rapidly transformed from a small farming town on the decline into a bustling boomtown.
 The Daisy Bradford #3 was subsequently followed by the Lou Della Crim No. 1 and many others.

 The discovery of oil soon drew a large influx of workers—known as "boomers"—to Kilgore, rapidly transforming the town into a tent city.
-Many newcomers lived in makeshift shelters such as piano crates or wooden boxes, with a significant number settling in an area known as "Happy Hollow" — a term also used in Houston to describe a similar red-light and low-income district, possibly indicating a broader regional usage of the phrase. (which is now the site of Kilgore City Park), the county offices, and the library.
-The city became synonymous with the vice and lawlessness that it was said that "Both sides of town were on the wrong side of the tracks".
+Many newcomers lived in makeshift shelters such as piano crates or wooden boxes, with a significant number settling in an area known as "Happy Hollow" — a term also used in Houston to describe a similar red-light and low-income district.
+The city became known for vice and lawlessness that it was said that "Both sides of town were on the wrong side of the tracks".
 Eventually, the homeless broke the windows of the Presbyterian Church.
 When members arrived for service, they found people living inside.
 During the service, one man stood up and said, "Brother, we're going to stay".
-In the midst of this frenzy of events, an incendiary fire broke out in Kilgore believed to be arson, never proven, that destroyed the Baptist, Methodist, and Presbyterian churches.
+In the midst of this frenzy of events, an incendiary fire broke out in Kilgore believed to be arson, that destroyed the Baptist, Methodist, and Presbyterian churches.
 A rumor spread that angry oilfield workers, upset over losing their jobs due to a rationing order that closed too many wells, were responsible for starting the blaze.
-After the churches were burned by vandals, Kilgore became known as "the city without any churches."(Which could've been a literal & implied double meaning of lawlessness, which the city was experiencing at this time) Louise’s church, First Baptist, held services in homes and schools before building a location at "Happy Hollow" in 1933.
+After the churches were burned by vandals, Kilgore became known as "the city without any churches."
+Louise’s church, First Baptist, held services in homes and schools before building a location at "Happy Hollow" in 1933.